Many of us spend time trying to make healthy choices for ourselves and our families, selecting what we think are wholesome nutritious foods.

 This allows you to control the ingredients and ensure that you’re snacking on something healthy.

-A glass of fruit juice in the morning, a strawberry milk with lunch, a soft drink after a bounce on your trampoline and an energy drink after a sports match.
+A glass of fruit juice in the morning, strawberry milk with lunch, a soft drink after a bounce on your trampoline and an energy drink after a sports match.

 How often do you stop to think about exactly what’s in those everyday drinks that you and your kids are consuming?